GyVn87/Charm-Rebalanced-Mod/README.md

 - Notch cost: 4 => 3.
 - Focus time increase: 65% => 50%.

 ***It's a cool charm, but I don't see why it costs 4 notches.
-I have also lowered its focus time increases a little, and now when combining this charm with Quick Focus, the result is the same as normal.***
+I have also lowered its focus time increases a little, and now when combining this charm with Quick Focus, the result is the normal Focus time***
 ## Liveblood Heart
 - Notch cost: 2 => 1.